goharbor/website/content/blog/harbor-2.1.md

 Harbor v2.1 also allows for hosting AI / ML on Kubernetes data models such as Kubeflow models and more.
 See this detailed blog on the work we did with ByteDance to enable Harbor registry for machine learning workload artifacts - https://goharbor.io/blog/harbor-extending-its-reach/

-## About Harbor

-[Harbor](http://github.com/goharbor/harbor) is an open source, trusted cloud native registry project that stores, signs, and scans container images, Helm charts, and any other OCI-compliant artifacts.
-Harbor extends the open-source Docker Distribution by adding key enterprise-level features in authentication and access control (LDAP and AD as well as OIDC support for RBAC), two-way replication to and from other third-party registries, advanced garbage collection, and authenticity and provenance capabilities through third-party image scanning and signing solutions.
-Harbor, which supports Docker Compose and Kubernetes, deploys in under 30 minutes.
-Harbor can be fully managed through a single web console and comes with a rich set of APIs managed with Swagger.

 ## Collaborate with the Harbor Community!

 Get updates on Twitter: [@project\_harbor](https://twitter.com/project_harbor)